 The first and most important step in safeguarding servers in a network is to strengthen them.
 If the extortionist isn’t able to exploit a weakness in the network, it will be tough to gain access and deliver the ransomware.

 2. Get Rid of Flash

 There has a been an exponential growth in the infection of ransomware through exploit kits.
 As it is the easiest to use as a packaged bait, attackers like to use Adobe Flash in shroud exploit kits.
 Hence, the most sensible thing to do for organisations is to disable Flash or remove it completely from servers and workstations.

-in a way where it requires authorised users to click a specific video to play it.
+If using Flash is necessary, it can be configured in a way where it requires authorised users to click a specific video to play it.
 But unfortunately, it is quite easy to manipulate users in clicking videos.